Best Hybrid Mattress in Canada: We Tested 40+ Spring & Foam Mattress Picks

 Hybrid mattresses combine the best of both worlds.
 You’ll get the comforting feel of contouring memory foam, but with the strong support of pocket coils beneath.
 Most hybrid mattresses feature better alignment and support, pressure relief, and breathability than memory foam or innerspring mattresses.
-Below, we’ve featured six of the best hybrid mattresses in Canada for your consideration.
+If you’re shopping for a hybrid mattress in Canada, look no further than the expert-vetted options on our list.
 There’s an option here that will work for everyone, so let’s check them out.

 How We Test Hybrid Mattresses